-Given that everything emits radiation, we are surrounded and bombarded by radiation every day.
-Radiation is what heats up the earth, allows us to listen to the radio, make calls on our phones or watch videos on our laptops.
+Given that everything emits radiation, we are surrounded by radiation every day.
+Radiation is what heats up the earth, allows us to listen to the radio, make calls on our phones, or watch videos on our laptops.

-From the conventional physics perspective, most of the radiation that we are exposed to is thought not to be harmful, but some substances, materials and devices that give off radiation clearly are.
+From the conventional physics perspective, most of the radiation that we are exposed to is thought to be harmless.
+There are, however, some substances, materials, and devices that give off harmful radiation.
 The difference between harmful and benign radiation has traditionally been determined by whether the frequency of the radiation waves will cause damaging effects to an atom or cell.

 If the radiation field was at a lower frequency, and was not intense enough to break a chemical compound, nor to shake the electron off the atom, then it was categorised as ‘non-ionising’ and harmless.